ofelix03/transformer/README.md

 ## Casting

-The following are the type currently supported for casting data.
+The following are the types currently supported for casting data.
 1. Integer (int)
 2. String (string)
 3. Array (array)